Table of Contents

 Being convicted of a drug crime in Passaic County can have a devastating impact on your future.
 Whether you’re charged with being under the influence of a particular drug, or whether you’re facing possession, manufacturing, distribution, or trafficking charges, drug offenses can result in substantial fines and prison time – not to mention leaving you with a criminal record that limits your employment options and otherwise affects your livelihood.

-At the Law Offices of John F. Marshall, our Passaic County defense attorneys have represented clients on a wide swath of drug offenses.
+At the Law Offices of Jonathan F. Marshall, our Passaic County defense attorneys have represented clients on a wide swath of drug offenses.
 We know Passaic County’s courts well because our legal team contains both former public defenders and prosecutors.
 We build our defense strategy based on more than 100 combined years of legal experience.

 If you or a loved one in Clifton, Paterson, Wayne, Haledon, Hawthorne, Passaic, Little Falls, Woodland Park, Totowa, Ringwood, or another Passaic County municipality has been charged with any type of drug crime, please contact us online or call our Wayne office to learn what we can do for you.
 Your initial consultation is always free.